 - Pain that is aggravated by neck movements.

-- Pain is relieved by putting the arm rested over and behind the arm (this relieves tension on the pinched nerve).
+- Pain is relieved by putting the arm rested over and behind the arm (this relieved tension on the pinched nerve).

 The following regions are innervated by the spinal nerves and can cause the following symptoms: